Przemyslaw11/FSOCO_visualization/README.md

 ![Image](data/normed_cones_placement.png "Notebook results")

 ⚪ The images shows how many cones of a specific type is located in the dataset.
-You can see that there noticeably more yellow and blue cones compared to other cones.
+You can see that there noticeably more yellow and blue cones compared to the other cones.
 It is worth paying attention to the fact that only 3% of the dataset consist of photos which include unknown cones.

  ![Image](data/conesType_To_count_hist.png "Notebook results")
   ![Image](data/conesType_To_count_pie_chart.png "Notebook results")